Pages from the book, "The Philosophy and Science of Health"--Dr.

 of Type I diabetes is now available.
 It was developed in modern hospitals

-prove its efficacy.23 It operates to restore normal pancreatic beta
+its efficacy.23 It operates to restore normal pancreatic beta cell function

-cell function so that the pancreas can again produce insulin as it should.
+so that the pancreas can again produce insulin as it should.
+This approach

 The goal of any effective alternative program is to repair and restore